SPARC-FAIR-Codeathon/KnowMore/README.md

 3. A knowledge graph
 4. Clustering of similar images (if images are included in the datasets)
 5. Correlation between measured quantities (if tabular data is included in the datasets).

 A screenshot of a sample output is presented in the figure below.
-This output provides a foundation to the user for rapidly identifying potential relations or previously unknown correlation between the data and proceed accordingly in their investigation.
+This output can provide a foundation to the user for rapidly identifying potential relations or previously unknown correlations between the data and proceed accordingly in their investigation.

 <br/>
 <p align="center">